philippe-nave/sendmail-image/README.md

 Change this: open(MAIL, "|/usr/lib/sendmail -v -t");
 to this: open(MAIL, "|/usr/lib/sendmail -t");
-First push of this sequence: Wed Dec  1 20:47:01 EST 2021
+First push of this sequence: Wed Dec  1 20:47:01 EST 2021 Second push of this sequence: Wed Dec  1 20:47:01 EST 2021